Kafū, aged forty-one.

 I have a stomachache.

-It was the festival of Teppōzu Namiyoke Inari.
+It is the festival of Teppōzu Namiyoke Inari Shrine.

 May 23rd.

-At Inagaki-tei in Daichi Kawagishi, there was a rehearsal of the Kiyomoto Kōfūkai.
+At Inagaki-tei on Daichi Riverbank came a rehearsal of the Kiyomoto Kōfūkai.

-The bustling crowd scene differed not at all from what I had observed day and night four years prior.
+The bustling spectacle differed not from what these eyes had daily witnessed four years prior.

-Since moving to Tsukiji last year, my brush has remained utterly still.
+Since removing to Tsukiji last year, my brush has lain utterly motionless.

 May 24th.

-Perhaps because I had caught a cold, my head ached and I felt unwell.
+Perhaps from having caught a cold, my head ached and my spirits were low.

-As I leaned against the window at dusk and looked down at the alley, across the way in the new trees of the mistress houses and such, sparrows clamored noisily; on every house, the reed blinds hung in the windows remained unsoiled by dust—even in this stifling back alley of early summer, there was a spontaneously refreshing charm.
+At dusk I leaned against the window and looked down at the alleyway: sparrows clamored in the young trees of the meeting houses and kept women's residences across the way; the blinds hung in every house remained unsoiled by dust; even in this oppressive back-alley scene of early summer, there lingered an unforced freshness.

-When my sickly body beheld this scene, it only stirred deeper sorrow within me.
+When my ailing body confronted this scene, it only stirred deeper sorrow.

-By lamplight, I worked to proofread old manuscripts.
+Under the lamp, I worked diligently to proofread old manuscripts.

-This was in order to compile the fifth volume of the Complete Works.
+For this was part of compiling the fifth volume of my Complete Works.

 May 25th.

-Newspapers daily reported on the Chinese anti-Japanese movement.
+The newspapers daily reported on Chinese anti-Japanese movements.

-In short, this was the result of our government’s militaristic governance by the Satchō clique.
+In short, this was due to our government's Satchō faction pursuing militaristic policies.

 May 27th.

-At the Kiyomoto Association, I met Hiraoka Matsuyama’s two children.
+At the Kiyomoto-kai gathering, I met Hiraoka Matsuzan’s two children.

 May 28th.